stepanataccolade/docsv2/sources/ci_configure.md

 * `integrationName` value is the name of the account integration you added to project settings.
 For public channels, just use `irc`.
 * `type` is `irc`
 * `recipients` specifies the rooms you want to send the notification to.
+    - If there is a single recipient, you can use the format `recipients: "chat.freenode.net#channel2"`
 * [optional] `branches` allows you to choose the branches you want to send notifications for.
 By default, notifications are sent for all branches.
 The `only` tag should be used when you want to send notifications to specific branches.
 You can also use the `except` tag to exclude specific branches.
 * [optional] You can set the following options for the `on_success`, `on_failure` tags :
     - `change` for `on_success` or `on_failure` means you will receive notifications only when the build status changes to success or failure respectively.